-To ensure data completeness we obtain a list of Informa offices from the Real Estate team and cross-reference it with the headcount information obtained from Human Resources (HR).
-Any discrepancy is investigated with the Real Estate Informa PLC | Sustainability Reporting Methodology - July 2020 team or the HR team.
+To ensure data completeness we obtain a list of Informa offices from the Real Estate team and crossreference it with the headcount information obtained from Human Resources (HR).
+Any discrepancy is investigated with the Real Estate team or the HR team.
 The list includes all offices including space rented in coworking facilities (e.g. WeWork).
-No environmental data is collected for home-based workers.
-Roles, responsibilities and accountabilities Data is collected from the following sources:
+No environmental data is collected for home-based workers; however, we have estimated the emissions from working from home.
+Roles, responsibilities, and accountabilities Data is collected from the following sources: